MCP for Trading: How AI Agents Connect to Quant Research Tools

 An MCP-connected agent is fundamentally different.
 It can call specialized tools that load real historical data, build quantitative patterns, run event studies and backtests, apply multiple testing corrections, and return validated results.
 The AI orchestrates the research workflow; the tools do the actual math on actual data.

-| Tool | What It Does |
+Tool What It Does Cost

-| autonomous_research | Autonomous edge discovery — give it a topic, VARRD's AI generates creative hypotheses from its market knowledge base, tests them through the full pipeline, and returns validated results.
-Each call runs one complete hypothesis. |
+autonomous_varrd_ai Autonomous discovery — give it a topic, VARRD generates hypotheses from a market structure knowledge graph, tests them, returns validated results. ~$1/idea

-| reset_session | Kill a broken research session and start fresh.
-Free — no credits consumed. |
+reset_session Kill a stuck research session and start clean.
+Free

 To connect any MCP-compatible client (Claude Desktop, Claude Code, Cursor, or a custom agent) to VARRD, add this to your MCP configuration: